Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-project that grew from a research project into a fully cross-architecture and cross-platform compiler infrastructure (not least because Apple hired its founder, with the ostensible goal of having a compiler that was not subject to GCC's GPL): LLVM, and it's flagship compiler Clang.
+project that grew from a research project into a fully cross-architecture and cross-platform compiler infrastructure (not least because Apple hired its founder, with the ostensible goal of having a compiler that was not subject to GCC's GPL): LLVM, and its flagship compiler Clang.
 This was an absolutely massive undertaking, but due to its cross-platform nature, permissive licensing, and modular infrastructure, has become _the_ focal point of efforts around all kinds of compiler development.

-Without going into the technical details, LLVM provides several so-called "Intermediate Representations" (IR), which are somewhere in between machine code and the code that most programmers write, but in a way that is language-agnostic.
+Without going into the technical details, LLVM provides several so-called "Intermediate Representations" (IRs), which are somewhere in between machine code and the code that most programmers write, but in a way that is language-agnostic.
 In particular, it would be possible to target the LLVM IR from Fortran, and